Introduction

 Option 3: Breakglass Account (Emergency Access)

-Instead of making the kiosk user an administrator, create a separate break-glass local administrator account for diagnostic purposes:
+Create a separate break-glass local administrator account for maintenance:

 # Create break-glass admin account (run as administrator)